 China claimed top spot on the final medal tally winning 141 medals in total.
 Australia placed second on total medals winning 100; 26 gold, 38 silver and 36 bronze.
 The strict selection criteria set by the APC and sports only meant athletes with the potential to win a medal were selected on the team.
 As such, the total Australian team size was much smaller than Sydney’s, four years earlier, with 252 athletes and officials.

 There were a number of stand out athletes for Australia, all collecting multiple medals.
 Winning a total of six medals, and the largest individual medal haul by an Australian, was swimmer Chantel Wolfenden.
 Close behind with five medals, was Prue Watt, also a swimmer.
 There were five athletes who won four medals each; track athlete Tim Sullivan, winning gold in all four of his sprint events, tandem cyclist Lindy Hou, track athlete Heath Francis, swimmer Matt Cowdrey and fellow swimmer Ben Austin.
-Finally, six athletes collected three medals each; Don Elgin (athletics), Kurt Fearnley (athletics), Neil Fuller (athletics), Kieran Modra (cycling), Chris Scott (cycling) and Darren Thrupp (athletics).
+Finally, seven athletes collected three medals each; Don Elgin (athletics), Kurt Fearnley (athletics), Neil Fuller (athletics), Peter Brooks (cycling), Kieran Modra (cycling), Chris Scott (cycling) and Darren Thrupp (athletics).

 Download the 2004 Athens Media Guide

 The Sydney Games attracted 3,843 athletes from 125 countries.
 The home team comprised 436 athletes and officials, contesting all of the 18 sports on offer.
 The incredibly successful Sydney Games gave Australian Paralympism its most definitive boost with the largest attendances, most comprehensive media coverage and best-performed Paralympic team in history.
 Dr Robert Steadwood, then President of the IPC declared Sydney the “best Games ever”.